 In Las Vegas, What Happens When You Go to Court With a Bench Warrant?

 It is always a better idea to contact a lawyer first and learn the status of your case, and then to go to court with a bench warrant.
 A lawyer will tell you what are the chances that you may end up in jail and recommend strategies to avoid that result.

 Removing a Bench Warrant

-To remove a warrant you (or your attorney) will have to ask the court that issued the warrant to remove it.
+To remove a bench warrant you (or your attorney) will have to ask the court that issued the warrant to remove it.

 The process is called a "motion to quash bench warrant".

 Most people do not feel comfortable walking into court and asking the judge to remove their warrant.
 In fact, you may be arrested and placed in jail, if you try to remove your warrant alone.
 It's better to hire an experienced criminal defense attorney, who can set a time on the court’s calendar for the request to be heard.
 The attorney may or may not need your presence.
-You should always ask your attorney what they think is best for you and why.

 If the judge feels comfortable that your case will proceed smoothly through the system, he or she will grant a “motion to quash the bench warrant.”